 Even though there may have been some things that concerned or disheartened you (as I can assure they did for me), it’s important to remember that this tribe has existed for many, many centuries.
-They’re making do with the very little that they have, in the hard conditions they live in.
+They’re making do with what they have, in the hard conditions they often live in.

 When I left this village, you could say that my eyes were a little more open; the cultural differences between the Maasai and myself were so distant that it was almost hard to find any similarities.
 But one thing is for sure, I felt so lucky to have met such kind, welcoming and heart-warming people in such a beautiful, fascinating place.